Privacy in Foundation Models: A Conceptual Framework for System Design: Background and Related Work

 \textbf{Transparency} can be achieved by process-oriented tactics.
-It refers to the practice of making data processing activities and privacy-related policies, practices, and decisions clear, open, and easily understandable to individuals whose data is being processed \cite{anthonysamy2017privacy}.
-For example, create easily understandable and accessible privacy policies and notices that inform end-users about how their data is collected, processed, and shared.
+It refers to the practice of making data processing activities and privacy-related practices, and decisions open and easily understandable to individuals whose data is being processed \cite{anthonysamy2017privacy}.
 This category aligns with Abstract common services.